don-v/JSBooks/EloquentJS_3rdEd/P1_Language/08_BugsErrors/notes/08_BugsErrors.md

 get at it only when the box is unlocked.

-Write a function called `withBoxUnlocked` that takes a function value as argument, unlocks the obx, runs the funciton, and then ensurese that the box is unlocked again before returning, regardless of whether the argument function returned normally or threw an exception.
+Write a function called `withBoxUnlocked` that takes a function value as argument, unlocks the box, runs the funciton, and then ensurese that the box is unlocked again before returning, regardless of whether the argument function returned normally or threw an exception.